 Quick Checklist & Next Steps

-If nausea reaches a high level for multiple days, treat it as a red flag.
+If severe nausea persists for multiple days, you can’t keep fluids down, or you notice red‑flag symptoms, contact your clinician promptly.
 Ubie Health outlines thresholds and signs to watch for when Wegovy-related nausea may need clinician attention (Ubie Health).
+You can reference Ubie Health’s patient checklist for additional red‑flag guidance.
 The Wegovy safety page also lists when to seek medical advice and notes dehydration risk (Wegovy Safety).
 Practical checks and quick steps can help you decide the next move.
+Log severity daily in Pepio to create a clear record for your clinician.

 Most nausea improves with time and small routine changes.
 For persistent or worsening symptoms, call your clinician promptly.
 Pepio helps you record severity, hydration, and meal notes so clinicians see a clear timeline.
 Learn more about Pepio’s approach to symptom tracking and preparing for follow‑up visits.